shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 This might be unintuitive for contributors because we use English text as message IDs.
 See an example of fixing a typo in an English translation message:

-Initially, there is only the message ID in the `messages.en.po` (translation doesn't have to be filled if):
+Initially, there is only the message ID in the `messages.en.po` (translation doesn't have to be filled):
 ```
 msgid "Exaple translation"
 msgstr ""